Tsmith5151/Customer-Segments/README.md

 `Abreu, N. (2011).
 Analise do perfil do cliente Recheio e desenvolvimento de um sistema promocional.
 Mestrado em Marketing, ISCTE-IUL, Lisbon.`

+## Questions:

+####Question 1: In this section you will be using PCA and ICA to start to understand the structure of the data.
+Before doing any computations, what do you think will show up in your computations?
+List one or two ideas for what might show up as the first PCA dimensions, or what type of vectors will show up as ICA dimensions.

+#### Question 2: How quickly does the variance drop off by dimension?
+If you were to use PCA on this dataset, how many dimensions would you choose for your analysis?
+Why?

+#### Question 3: What do the dimensions seem to represent?
+How can you use this information?

+#### Question 4: For each vector in the ICA decomposition, write a sentence or two explaining what sort of object or property it corresponds to.
+What could these components be used for?

+#### Question 5: What are the advantages of using K Means clustering or Gaussian Mixture Models?

+#### Question 6:  What are the central objects in each cluster?
+Describe them as customers.

+###Conclusions

+#### Question 7:  Which of these techniques did you feel gave you the most insight into the data?

+#### Question 8: How would you use that technique to help the company design new experiments?

+#### Question 9: How would you use that data to help you predict future customer needs?

 ## Attributes

 - Fresh: annual spending (m.u.) on fresh products (Continuous)